Small-Fish-Dev/small-fish-dev.github.io/src/blogs/example.md

 title: 'Example Blog'
 thumbnail: 'ex.png'
 date: '2021-11-10'
 description: 'This is an example description.
-It will be displayed at the top of a blog post.'
+It will be displayed at the top of a blog post'
 publisher: 'matek'
 published: true
 ---